0xSero/partisia-docs/docs/PBC-as-a-second-layer/pbc-as-a-second-layer-how-to-create-your-own-solution.md

 are exactly the same here as when we serialize the result in Solidity.
 That means the fields should be written in the right order and right format which is big endian.

-Actually what will be signed is a SHA-256 hash of the bytes prepended with additional data, but more on that later.
+Actually what will be signed is an SHA-256 hash of the bytes prepended with additional data, but more on that later.

 After the data has been signed, the following code is executed.